con1980/rockbuster_SQL/README.md

 # rockbuster_SQL
 Movie rental Data Analysis.
-Answer business intelligence (BI) questions by querying Data sets with SQL, creating a data dictionary and finally visualize findings with TABLEAU.
+Answer business intelligence (BI) questions by querying Data sets with SQL, creating a data dictionary and finally present findings.

 ## Introduction
 Rockbuster Stealth LLC is a movie rental company that used to have stores around the